Business car insurance

 • Drive to off-site meetings

-• Visit customers
+• Visit customers and clients

-• Use your car to get to training, conferences, or exhibitions.
+• Go to training, conferences or exhibitions.

 Most business car insurance providers also offer the option of adding extras to your policy.
 For example, you might want to consider: